Recovery and Εncapsulation of Μarine Derived Antifouling Agents

 Sandy surface sediments collected from fourteen sites along the gulfs of Suez and Aqaba coasts, Egypt were analyzed for heavy metals including Iron, Manganese, Zinc, Chromium, Nickel, Lead, Copper and Cadmium in order to evaluate the pollution status and environmental risk assessment of the study area.
 The obtained results showed that the concentrations of investigated metals are represented in the following sequence; For Gulf of Aqaba sediments Fe > Mn > Zn > Pb > Cr > Ni > Cu > Cd.
 While for Gulf of Suez Sediments Fe > Mn > Pb > Zn > Cu > Cr > Ni > Cd.
 The degree of surface sediment contamination using Geo-accumulation index (I geo) and Metal Pollution Index (MPI) was computed.
 Higher MPI values were observed at the sites III (Nama Bay) and VIII (Rex Beach).
 According to Sediment quality guidelines (SQGs) approach, Pb and Cu in the gulf of Suez at station IX (Kabanon Beach) had probably adverse ecological effects to marine organisms.

 Madura Strait is considered as one of the busiest shipping channels in Indonesia.
-High vessel traffic density in Madura Strait gives serious threat due to navigational safety in this area i.e. ship collision.
-This study is necessary as one attempt to enhance the safety of marine traffic.
+High vessel traffic density in Madura Strait gives serious threat due to navigational safety in this area, i.e. ship collision.
+This study is necessary as an attempt to enhance the safety of marine traffic.
 Fuzzy inference system (FIS) is proposed to calculate risk collision of ships.
-Collision risk is evaluated based on ship domain, Closest Point of Approach (DCPA) and Time to Closest Point of Approach (TCPA).
+Collision risk is evaluated based on ship domain, Distance to Closest Point of Approach (DCPA), and Time to Closest Point of Approach (TCPA).
 Data were collected by utilizing Automatic Identification System (AIS).
-This study considers multi-ship collision risk for better and more accurate risk level.
-Each encounter in the ship domain is analyzed based on type of the collision.
-Risk level of ships as the result of this study can be used as guidance to avoid the accident, providing a brief description about safety traffic in Madura Strait, and improve the navigational safety in the area.
+This study considers several ships’ domain models to give the characteristic of marine traffic in the waterways.
+Each encounter in the ship domain is analyzed to obtain the level of collision risk.
+Risk level of ships, as the result in this study, can be used as guidance to avoid the accident, providing brief description about safety traffic in Madura Strait and improving the navigational safety in the area.

 Speed Optimization Model for Reducing Fuel Consumption Based on Shipping Log Data

 It is known that total operating cost of a vessel is dominated by the cost of fuel consumption.
-The question arises, how to reduce the fuel cost of ship so that the operational costs of fuel can be minimized.
+How to reduce the fuel cost of ship so that the operational costs of fuel can be minimized is the question that arises.
 As the basis of these kinds of problem, sailing speed determination is an important factor to be considered by a shipping company.
 Optimal speed determination will give a significant influence on the route and berth schedule of ships, which also affect vessel operating costs.
 The purpose of this paper is to clarify some important issues about ship speed optimization.
-Sailing speed, displacement, sailing time and specific fuel consumption were obtained from shipping log data and to be further analyzed for modeling the speed optimization.
-The proposed speed optimization model is expected to affect the fuel consumption and reduce the cost of fuel consumption.
+Sailing speed, displacement, sailing time, and specific fuel consumption were obtained from shipping log data to be further analyzed for modeling the speed optimization.
+The presented speed optimization model is expected to affect the fuel consumption and to reduce the cost of fuel consumption.